 Jonathan Bentz has been 'getting rank' online since 2004.
-He is a Digital Marketing Manager and been featured on many top sites and blogs.
+He is a Digital Marketing Manager and has been featured on many top sites.

 Some even sneak out with the extra pillows they request!
 But anyone can do that – we’re here to give you a few tips on how you can make the most of your hotel stay, whether through extra service or freebies.